 A bad scented perennial plant 25 to 50 cm tall, of the arum family, having large, cabbage-like leaves, surrounding a bright yellow flower and a disagreeable smell.
 The large tuberous root-stock produces fleshy roots and heart-shaped, cabbage-like leaves on thick leafstalks.
 Numerous small, purple flowers grow on a small, oval, fleshy spike covered by a purple and yellowish-green, hood.
 Flowering time is from February to April before the leaves appear.
 The whole plant emits a skunk or garlic odor.

-In the north, the unusual reddish green blooms of Skunk Cabbage Plant are among the first wildflowers to appear in spring, in February to May.
+In the north, the unusual reddish-green blooms of Skunk Cabbage Plant are among the first wildflowers to appear in spring, from February to May.

 Very reliable in the treatment of tuberculosis, fevers, whooping cough, epilepsy, convulsions, and pleurisy.
 Excellent remedy in dysentery, convulsions, dropsy, hysteria, epilepsy, and for use during pregnancy.

 When made into an ointment, it greatly relieves the pain of all external tumors and bed sores.